pkijowska/projects-studying-etc/react.md

 componentDidMount - after render, after the page has been rendered.
 Base component is loaded.
-This is where we do api calls. componentDidUpdate - is is already mounted so no need for that but needs an update. shouldcomponentUpdate - evaluate if we should update (it is mainly used for performance)
+This is where we do api calls. componentDidUpdate - is is already mounted so no need for that but needs an update. shouldcomponentUpdate - evaluate if we should update (it is mainly used for performance) componentWillUnmount - if something is not rendered than it will do this